SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/transform/transform.md

 tags: []
 ---

-Constitutes the set of Gems that help with transforming data
+Constitutes the set of Gems that help with transforming data.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';